DanielOkonov/2800-202310-DTC17/README.md

 ## AI Incorporation

 We used AI extensively in our application.
 The core component of our app is a logistic regression model, an AI algorithm, which we trained to predict the risk of heart failure.
 This model takes two health indicator values (Serum Creatinine and Ejection Fraction) and provides a probability of a death event occurring.
-We trained our model using a dataset from Kaggle, optimizing its accuracy through a process called k-fold cross-validation with 10 folds.
+We trained our model using a dataset from Kaggle.
 The AI model forms the backbone of our risk prediction feature, providing users with potential insights into their heart health.

 While we didn't use AI to create or clean datasets, the logistic regression model we used inherently assists in identifying and handling outliers and missing values in the dataset.
 This is part of the training and validation process, where we fine-tuned our model to handle the given heart failure datasets from Kaggle efficiently and accurately.